SlotNSlot/SlotNSlot_Contract/ContractAPI.md

 ### variable
   - bool mAvailable

-    true if player can play game
+    true if slot is not occupied by player
-    false if provider shutdown the slotmachine
+    false if slot is occupied

   - bool public mBankrupt